by Dr. Lawrence Wilson

 2. It will calm the mind so that one can see all situations more clearly.

 3. It sets up an objective observer consciousness inside oneself that makes it much easier to discern the truth in all situations.

 4. It relaxes the sympathetic nervous system and, indeed, the entire body and mind to help one handle all stressful situations better.

-5. It can greatly reduce the duration of an anger response if one meditates after a stress-producing situation.
+5. It can greatly reduce the duration of an anger response if one does the exercise after a stress-producing situation.